SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 If you wish to control the style version of a feature library used in your app, you need to manually propagate a `$styleVersion` override to the feature library styles root file.

-The Spartacus installer creates the feature libraries style root files in the `<sourceRoot>/styles/spartacus` folder. you should find in this folder root style files corresponding to the feature libs you have installed, like `cart.scss` or `checkout.scss`.
+The Spartacus installer creates the feature libraries style root files in the `<sourceRoot>/styles/spartacus/` folder.
+You should find in this folder root style files corresponding to the feature libs you have installed, like `cart.scss` or `checkout.scss`.
 These files initially contain one statement that imports the feature styles from the corrsponding feature library.
 To propagate the feature level to the feature library, you need to override `$styleVersion` in each feature style root file.
 The `$styleVersion` override needs to happen before the style import.
 As an example, the manually updated cart library stylre file (`<sourceRoot>/styles/spartacus/cart.scss`) file would then contain:

 #### <sourceRoot>/styles/spartacus/cart.scss